NeverBehave/IX2-dl-alarm/readme.md

 printenv
 ```

-then set vars, **Do NOT copy/paste all commands** since this will result in incomplete executed commands due to the lack of flow control on the serial interface in U-Boot.
+backup then set vars, **Do NOT copy/paste all commands** since this will result in incomplete executed commands due to the lack of flow control on the serial interface in U-Boot.
 A copy/paste of each line separately should be OK.

 ```
 setenv ethaddr 'AA:00:00:00:00:01'